 - 5 year touring member of the AVP Pro Beach Volleyball Tour

 Matt left coaching a few months after the book’s release and now consults volleyball families on the collegiate recruiting process.
-He continues to write regularly on his blog on recruiting subjects.
+He continues to write his blog.

-The book was developed as a collection of the best of Matt’s blog.
-It is structured in a useful way to discuss the recruiting process and to provide answers to some of the most commonly asked questions.
+We developed the book as a collection of the best of Matt’s blog.
+It is structured in a useful way to discuss the recruiting process.
+It also provides answers to some of the most asked questions.
 There is some discussion of life as a collegiate volleyball player, and Matt shares some of his opinions (he has many strong ones!), but mainly it’s about recruitment.

 College volleyball is well established in the US, but less so elsewhere.
 As a result, there is interest in playing volleyball at a university in the States among foreign athletes.
 The opportunities to do so are considerable (there are over 300 schools in women’s Division I alone), with the potential to get a scholarship.
 This may be a very worthwhile option for some of the better international Juniors players.
 (Note: men’s volleyball in the U.S. is much smaller than women’s, so the opportunities are more scarce – at least in terms of scholarships.)

 No real surprise there.
 The US teams train and/or play up to 6 days a week for a 3-4 month season.
 In the upper divisions there is also a secondary “non-traditional” season.
-That about 6 weeks in the off-season when teams can train full-time.
-Players also do individual or small group sessions, and have strength & conditioning work just about year-round.
+That’s about 6 weeks in the off-season when teams can train full-time.
+Players also do individual or small group sessions the rest of the school year.
+And strength & conditioning work is just about year-round.
 All of this is after most of them spent four years or more playing/training 5 days a week for 3 months for their high school teams then going through a 5-6 month Juniors volleyball season where they may have been playing/training up to 3 days a week.

-In other words, for the player looking to train and compete at a level higher than can be achieved in the UK, and with the desire to get a good education at the same time, attending university in the States is something very much worth considering.
-Meg Viggars, setter for Team GB, has recently gone that route.
+In other words, for the player looking to train and compete at a level higher than available in the UK and elsewhere, and with the desire to get a good education at the same time, attending university in the States is something very much worth considering.
+Meg Viggars, setter for Team GB, went that route, as have several others.
 With US programs adding beach volleyball into the mix as well, there may be even more opportunities.

 6 Steps to Better Practices - Free Guide